UCL/TDMS/README.md

 ## Getting started

-To use TDMS, it needs to be built against [FFTW](https://www.fftw.org/) and [MATLAB](https://www.mathworks.com/products/matlab.html), which must be downloaded and installed before compiling TDMS.
+To use TDMS, it needs to be built against [FFTW](https://www.fftw.org/) and [MATLAB](https://www.mathworks.com/products/matlab.html), which must be downloaded and installed first.
 To install, follow these steps:

 ```bash